Jul 31, 2020

 Taking HOV Lanes Will Save You Time

 When planning a trip for leisure or work, consider carpooling or taking public transit.
 Planning your trip ahead of time will not only be less stressful, but you can help minimize the impact of traffic congestion on the environment.
-By using HOV lanes correctly, you can avoid tickets and enjoy a faster commute.
+By using HOV lanes correctly, you can enjoy a faster commute and avoid tickets, which can increase car insurance in Ontario.